stevencarlislewalker/3mb3/README.md

     e-mailing
     [scwalker@math.mcmaster.ca](mailto:scwalker@math.mcmaster.ca) or
     visiting 412 Hamilton Hall.
-My **office hours** for this semester are **UPDATE AFTER IN-CLASS POLL**.
+My **office hours** for this semester are mon 1:30-2:20, tues 3:30-4:20, th 9:30-10:20.
 Meetings during office hours are preferred but I can also meet at other times by appointment.
 -   Teaching assistant: David Champredon ([david.champredon@gmail.com](mailto:david.champredon@gmail.com))
     will be running the labs.